Michael Phelps to take break from swimming after drunken driving arrest

 In 2009, British tabloids published a photo of Phelps smoking from a marijuana pipe while at a party at the University of South Carolina.

-(Reporting by Jonathan Kaminsky in New Orleans; Additional reporting by Mark Lamport-Stokes; Editing by Stephen Powell and Eric Walsh)
+(Reporting by Jonathan Kaminsky in New Orleans and Mark Lamport-Stokes in Los Angeles; Additional reporting by Steve Ginsburg; Editing by Stephen Powell and Eric Walsh)

-Manchester United midfielder Paul Pogba will miss Thursday's Premier League trip to rivals Manchester City but the rested Antonio Valencia is set to return, said manager Jose Mourinho.